what is a wpforms hidden fielld

 A hidden form field is a field that you can add to your forms without making it visible to users.

 In WPForms, this field is simply called the Hidden Field.
-This hidden field can capture information from the form user using WPForms’ Smart Tags without them being able to edit or see it at all.
+This hidden field can capture information using WPForms’ Smart Tags without them being able to edit or see it at all.

 Why would you want to use a WPForms Hidden Field?